 New York Giants' Pat Shurmur finds standout tackle and 'dog'ged defender

-While the ability of the New York Giants' defense to make crucial stops during the upcoming season is still up for debate, head coach Pat Shurmur goes into the 2019 slate with firsthand knowledge at least someone around him can make a big tackle.
+While the ability of the New York Giants' defense to make crucial stops during the upcoming season is still up for debate, head coach Pat Shurmur goes into the 2019 slate with firsthand knowledge that at least someone around him can make a big tackle.

 And she's a very good dog, yes she is.